javujavichi/feedback-workshop/README.md

 # feedback-workshop
-Workshop for NewCrafts Conference to play with ArchUnit and enforce your architecture using Java Tests
+Workshop to play with ArchUnit and enforce your architecture using Java Tests

 ## Instructions